Counter-jihad: Counter-jihad movement

 From 2009, the English Defence League (EDL) street movement began holding rallies with thousands of protesters.
 A March 2012 counter-jihad conference in Denmark drew 200–300 supporters from throughout Europe.
 Ten times the number of left-wing protesters staged a counter-demonstration.
 The 2012 conference in Denmark was claimed by its organisers, the EDL, to mark the starting point of a pan-European movement.
 There have been no official CJM conferences since 2013, pointing to a decline in the original movement.
 However, a high-point in the European street movement came in January 2015 when 25,000 people attended a Pegida rally in the German city of Dresden.
 In June 2018, 10,000 protesters attended a "Free Tommy" rally in London.
-It has been argued by Christopher Othen in his book Soldiers of a Different God: How the Counter-Jihad Movement Created Mayhem, Murder and the Trump Presidency that, after a fallout following the 2011 Norway attacks, the movement was reinvigorated by events such as the Arab Spring, a series of Islamist terrorist attacks, and the European migrant crisis, and to have influenced the success of Donald Trump in the 2016 United States presidential election.
+It has been argued by Christopher Othen that, after a fallout following the 2011 Norway attacks, the movement was reinvigorated by events such as the Arab Spring, a series of Islamist terrorist attacks, and the European migrant crisis, and to have influenced the success of Donald Trump in the 2016 United States presidential election.
 The counter-jihad movement has also been seen to have had numerous links with the Trump administration, and to have influenced Trump's ideology.
+Aspects of the movement has thus been seen to have entered mainstream right-wing politics in the United States, as well as in European countries.

 Organisation

-Blogs such as Gates of Vienna, Jihad Watch, Atlas Shrugs, Politically Incorrect, The Brussels Journal are central to the transatlantic Counter-jihad movement (TCJM).
-Notable figures include: the editors of these blogs, respectively Edward 'Ned' May (pseudonym Baron Bodissey), Robert Spencer; Pamela Geller; Stefan Herre; and Paul Beliën.
-Notable writers in the Counter-jihad movement are Bat Ye'or, David Horowitz and Fjordman.
+Blogs such as Gates of Vienna, Jihad Watch, Atlas Shrugs, Politically Incorrect, and The Brussels Journal are central to the transatlantic counter-jihad movement.
+Notable figures include the editors of these blogs, respectively Edward 'Ned' May (pseudonym Baron Bodissey), Robert Spencer, Pamela Geller, Stefan Herre, and Paul Beliën.
+Notable writers in the counter-jihad movement are Bat Ye'or, David Horowitz and Fjordman.

 Think tanks such as the International Free Press Society and the David Horowitz Freedom Center have had an important role in providing funds and establishing international links.
+The Center for Security Policy is also a part of the movement and operates a counter-jihad campaign.
 In time, a network of formal organisations has been established, with its main centres in Europe and the United States.
 A transatlantic umbrella organisation, Stop Islamization of Nations (SION) was established in 2012.

 The International Free Press Society lists representatives from many parts of the counter-jihad spectrum on its board of advisors.
-Eurabia theorist Bat Ye'or is on the board of advisors, while owner of the blog Gates of Vienna, Edward S. May, serves as outreach co-ordinator on its board of directors.
+Eurabia conspiracy theorist Bat Ye'or is on the board of advisors, while owner of the blog Gates of Vienna, Edward S. May, serves as outreach co-ordinator on its board of directors.

 American Counter-jihad movement

-The U.S.-based Stop Islamization of America (SIOA) is led by Pamela Geller and Robert Spencer, as a program under their American Freedom Defense Initiative (AFDI).
-According to the AFDI website, the initiative aims, among other activities, to: